3box/keramik/keramik/src/simulation.md

 - `ceramic-new-streams` - A simulation that only creates new streams
 - `ceramic-model-reuse` - A simulation that reuses the same model and queries instances across workers
 - `recon-event-sync` - A simulation that creates events for Recon to sync at a fixed rate (~300/s by default).
 Designed for a 2 node network but should work on any.
+- `cas-benchmark` - A simulation that benchmarks the CAS network.
+- `cas-anchoring-benchmark` - A simulation that benchmarks the Ceramic with anchoring enabled.

 Using one of these scenarios, we can then define the configuration for that scenario: